ViewDevelopers/uniapp/FrontEnd/aurapp/README.en.md

 ***
 Frequently Asked Questions (FAQs):
 1. **Can it be used for manage residential tower blocks?**
-	* Yes, Aurapp can manage any type of residential unit.
+	* Yes, Uniapp can manage any type of residential unit.

 ## Recognitions
 ***